mdn/content/files/en-us/web/api/element/index.md

 - {{DOMxRef("Element.replaceChildren()")}}
   - : Replaces the existing children of a {{domxref("Node")}} with a specified new set of children.
 - {{DOMxRef("Element.replaceWith()")}}
-  - : Replaces the element in the children list of its parent with a set of {{domxref("Node")}} or string objects.
+  - : Replaces the element in the children list of its parent with a set of {{domxref("Node")}} objects or strings.
 - {{DOMxRef("Element.requestFullscreen()")}} {{Experimental_Inline}}
   - : Asynchronously asks the browser to make the element fullscreen.
 - {{DOMxRef("Element.requestPointerLock()")}} {{Experimental_Inline}}